Yandex Cloud

 4. Link your billing account to the DataSphere community you are going to work in.
 Make sure you have a linked billing account and its status is ACTIVE or TRIAL_ACTIVE.
 If you do not have a billing account yet, create one in the DataSphere interface.

-Required paid resources
+Required paid resourcesRequired paid resources

-• Fee for DataSphere computing resource usage.
+• Fee for using DataSphere computing resources.

 • Fee for text generation by the model.

-Set up your infrastructure
+Set up your infrastructureSet up your infrastructure

 Log in to the Yandex Cloud management console and select the organization you use to access DataSphere.
 On the Yandex Cloud Billing page, make sure you have a billing account linked.